 Keep reading below for more info about each model and other important things you should know before making a purchase.

-Reviews of the Best mini-split Air Conditioners
+Review of the Best Mini-Split Air Conditioners

 Now that we have reviewed what a mini-split is and covered its pros and cons, let’s take a closer look at the specifics and what some popular models have to offer!